Hugh and John Charlton were promising young naturalists associated with the Natural History Society of Northumberland, Durham and Newcastle upon Tyne.

 Before the war, Hugh followed in his father’s footsteps as an artist, focusing on birds.
 In 1912 his work was exhibited in the Royal Academy.

-The Natural History Society of Northumbria (NHSN) possesses original paintings by Hugh Vaughan Charlton, perhaps most interesting is his watercolour drawing of Barras Bridge from the grounds of the Hancock Museum, illustrating the Charlton family’s strong connections to the Museum and the Society.
-Investigating the Society’s archival membership records, we discovered that Hugh had been elected as a member of the society in April 1905.
+The Natural History Society of Northumbria possesses original paintings by Hugh Vaughan Charlton, perhaps most interesting is his watercolour drawing of Barras Bridge from the grounds of the Hancock Museum, illustrating the Charlton family’s strong connections to the Museum and the Society.
+From the Society’s archival membership records, we know that Hugh had been elected a member in April 1905.

 This painting of an Eagle Owl was gifted to the Natural History Society of Northumbria by Lieutenant Charlton in May 1914 before the onset of war.

-The watercolour drawing of a Herring Gull, below, is another example of Hugh’s art work confirming his love of nature.
+This watercolour drawing of a Herring Gull, below, is another example of Hugh’s art work illustrating his love of nature.

-John McFarlane Charlton died on the first day of the Battle of the Somme.
+John Macfarlan Charlton died on the first day of the Battle of the Somme.
 The 1st July 1916 also tragically marked Charlton’s 25th birthday.